-Coaches will also have the opportunity to comment on the referee's performance, through completion of an evaluation form found on the NLSA website.
+Coaches will also have the opportunity to comment on the referee's performance, through completion of an evaluation form.
 It is on this evaluation form that comments about the officiating are to be made, and not verbally at the game.

-21. INSULIN PUMP POLICY
+20. INSULIN PUMP POLICY